ncam6/Running-Python-Locally-with-LUSID/README.md

-# LUSID Python SDK Local Dev Setup
+# LUSID Python SDK Local Dev Setup - Windows Powershell

 This guide walks you through setting up a secure, reproducible local environment for working with the Finbourne LUSID Python SDK (v2), using tools `uv` for dependency management and `1Password` for secrets management.